Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Cynefin.md

 ### Internal/External Constraints

+*(Unsure what this means...)*

+Connections, like hashtags in knowledge management and links in  networks, provide a flexible and adaptive structure but at the cost of  visibility and control.
+Containers, like categories, spreadsheets cells, and departments, provide clear, reassuring boundary conditions.
+Changing connections between people and organisational units is less  costly than trying to restructure or reorganize departments.
+As new  connections start to provide new ways of dealing with issues, then the  constraints can be tightened and eventually formalized into new units  and departments.

 ### Connecting/Containing Constraints

 Connections between people or between departments are flexible can be easily changed but invisible and hard to control effectively.
 On the other side, categories, containers and departments provide a clear structure, but changing them is costly.